Crosspointe

 No analysis available

-A clear monthly parking charge is stated in the remarks for an additional stall.
-I did not find any conflicting parking fee amounts, so $100/month is the best-supported value.
+The remarks provide a specific monthly parking charge of $100 for an additional stall.
+I did not find any conflicting parking fee amount in the provided remarks.

 No analysis available